 Cassie has everything she wants…

-Cassie Wilson’s life is pretty much perfect with a dream job, great partners—and the freedom to do whatever she wants whenever she wants.
-The last thing she wants is to go back to Montrose River, the town she couldn’t wait to leave, and be treated like a failure because she didn’t choose marriage and babies.
-But when her oldest friend asks her to be godmother, Cassie is persuaded to make a difference in the little girl’s life.
-Maybe she can teach little Hope to dream big and move beyond Montrose River, too.
-Maybe that will be her legacy.
+Cassie Wilson’s life is pretty much perfect, with a dream job, great partners—and the freedom to do whatever she wants whenever she wants.
+The last thing she wants is to go back to Montrose River, the town she couldn’t wait to leave, and revisit the past.
+But when her oldest friend asks her to be a godmother, Cassie sees an opportunity to make a difference in Emily’s life.
+Maybe teaching Emily to dream big will be her legacy.
 Besides, one weekend in the Midwest won’t kill her.
 She’ll be back in Manhattan so quickly that they won’t have time to miss her at Flatiron Five.

 Reid knows what he wants…

-Reid Jackson is convinced that opportunity comes to those who look for it.
-Keeping his eyes open has been the secret to his success, along with a steady run of good luck.
-He might have come from the wrong side of the tracks, and he might have a reputation of being bad to the bone, but hard work has paid off.
-Cassie Wilson barely noticed Reid in high school but when she comes breezing back into town, turning heads and ruffling feathers, Reid is ready to make a new conquest.
-Cassie is everything he imagined and turns his expectations inside out—but when Reid realizes he wants more than a fling, he knows he’ll need all his legendary luck to persuade Cassie to stay.
+Reid Jackson is convinced that luck has to be made.
+Keeping his eyes open has been the secret to his success, along with a lot of hard work.
+He might have come from the wrong side of the tracks, and he might have a reputation of being bad to the bone, but he’s built success after a major setback.
+When Cassie Wilson comes breezing back into town, Reid is ready to find out if she really is different from everyone else.
+Cassie is everything he imagined.
+She turns his expectations inside out—and shakes up his life.
+When Cassie decides she wants more than a fling, Reid knows he’s not the man she wants him to be—can Cassie change his mind and convince him to hope for more?

 An Excerpt from Some Guys Have All the Luck: